chalaschek/connects.io/README.md

      \___\___/|_| |_|_| |_|\___|\___|\__|___(_|_|\___/

-Removing the complex from event processing for [node](http://nodejs.org).
+Realtime event processing for [node](http://nodejs.org).

 ## Overview

-connects.io is a leightwieght stream processing framework that provides capabilities found in complex event processing systems.
+connects.io is a lightweight event processing framework that provides node with event stream filtering and aggregation capabilities similar to those found in complex event processing systems.

-It is designed for usecases that require something in between distributed, real-time stream processing engines such as [Storm](https://github.com/nathanmarz/storm) & [Esper](http://esper.codehaus.org/) and simpler tools such as [statsd](https://github.com/etsy/statsd/) & [eep-js](https://github.com/darach/eep-js).
+It is designed for usecases that require something in between distributed stream processing engines such as [Storm](https://github.com/nathanmarz/storm) & [Esper](http://esper.codehaus.org/) and simpler tools such as [statsd](https://github.com/etsy/statsd/) & [eep-js](https://github.com/darach/eep-js).

 ## Features
 - JSON in and out
 - Operators that compute on sliding windows of stream
 - Filters (mongo-like patterns and complex functions)
 - Triggers

 ## Installation